Courtney Watson (American football): Professional career

-Courtney Watson was drafted in the second round of the 2004 NFL Draft by the New Orleans Saints and he signed a five-year, $2.98 million contract with the team.
+Watson was selected in the second round of the 2004 NFL draft by the New Orleans Saints and he signed a five-year, $2.98 million contract with the team.

-In the season opener of the 2004 NFL Season he recorded 11 tackles.
+In the season opener of the 2004 NFL season he recorded 11 tackles.
 He ended the season with 57 tackles and two sacks in twelve games (eight starts).
-In the 2005 NFL Season he played in nine games, with six starts, recording 37 tackles and one sack.
+In the 2005 NFL season he played in nine games, with six starts, recording 37 tackles and one sack.

 During the 2006 offseason, he was traded to the Miami Dolphins for linebacker Eddie Moore.

 However, this trade was rejected when Eddie Moore failed a physical for the Saints.
-On June 6, 2006 Watson was traded to the Buffalo Bills in exchange for TE Tim Euhus.
+On June 6, 2006, Watson was traded to the Buffalo Bills in exchange for TE Tim Euhus.
 On August 22, 2006, he was released by the Bills.
 He was picked up by the Houston Texans two days later.
 However, he was released by the team before the start of the season.